carlosfrias/apigee-hybrid-workspace/bap_coe/bootstrap_runtime/playbooks/bootstrap-gcp-project/README.md

        -v $(pwd)/resources:/bootstrap-runtime/resources:rw \
        -ti bootstrap-project bash

-   If you need to disable sharing of the gcloud credentials with the container then simply leave out `-v ~/.config/gcloud:/root/.config/gcloud` from the `docker run...` You will then be required to `gcp auth login` from the running container.

 5. The container terminal should be in the correct location and you can then enable the virtualenv manager as follows:

        pyenv activate apigee